-If you are aware and informed that you cannot wear contact lenses because of an irregular cornea or other problems like dry eyes, you may think to get a second opinion and ask your eye doctor about what is scleral contact lenses.
+If you have been informed that you cannot wear regular contact lenses because of an irregular cornea or some ocular surface disease like dry eyes or Keratoconus, you may consider asking your eye doctor about scleral contact lenses.
 These are one type of contact lenses for Keratoconus.
 Other being Rose K Lenses.

 These lenses are of a large-diameter, made of gas permeable material and are rigid material contact lenses.
-These are specially designed to fit over the entire corneal surface and rest on the white part of the eye known as the sclera.
-These lenses fairly manage corneal irregularities like Keratoconus and ocular surface abnormalities which act as a fluid reservoir to provide comfort for people with severe dry eyes who otherwise could not tolerate regular soft lenses.
+These are specially designed to fit over the entire cornea and rest on the white part of the eye known as the sclera.
+These lenses manage corneal irregularities like Keratoconus and ocular surface abnormalities.
+They do this by acting as a fluid reservoir and in addition provide comfort for people with severe dry eyes who otherwise could not tolerate regular soft lenses.
 Thus, scleral lenses functionally replace the irregular cornea with a perfectly smooth optical surface which improves overall visual acuity.
 These are highly oxygen permeable lenses and thus are indicated in severely affected corneas.

-Scleral contact lenses are noticeably larger than standard gas permeable contacts with the smallest diameter available approximately 14.5 mm, and the largest can be up to 25 mm.
-The size of the lens used often is chosen on basis of the degree of complexity of the condition. (image comparison)
+Scleral contact lenses are noticeably larger than standard gas permeable contacts with the smallest diameter available being approximately 14.5 mm, and the largest can be up to 25 mm.
+The size of the lens used is often chosen based on the degree of complexity of the condition. (image comparison)

-During your scleral contact lens fitting and exam, your eye care professional or scleral lens specialist will determine the best scleral lens type and size using various diagnostic lenses which will be for your specific condition and needs.
+During your scleral lens fitting consultation, your eye care professional or scleral lens specialist will determine the best scleral lens type and size using various diagnostic lenses which will be for your specific condition, needs and parameters.

 Optometrists and ophthalmologists recommend scleral contact lenses for a variety of challenging eye conditions, one of the most common being keratoconus.

 In cases of early keratoconus, where the eye power is still not very hight, a standard gas permeable lens can be an option.
-However, sometimes the lens does not center properly on the eye or moves excessively with blinks and causes discomfort, switching to a large-diameter scleral contact lens may solve the problem.
+However, sometimes the lens does not center properly on the eye or moves excessively with blinks and causes discomfort.
+Thus switching to a large-diameter scleral contact lens may solve the problem and give stable vision.

 Because the design of scleral lenses is to vault the corneal surface and create a corneal clearance as well as limbal clearance and directly rest on the sclera, these lenses often are more comfortable for a person with keratoconus.

-Scleral contact lenses are a good option for eyes that have undergone a cornea transplant, and for people with severe dry eyes that might need a large tear reservoir, often gets fitted with larger scleral lenses, as they have more capacity to hold fluid or bridge large changes in corneal curvature.
-Severe dry eyes caused by conditions such as Sjogren’s syndrome, graft-versus-host disease (GVHD), and Stevens-Johnson syndrome.
+Scleral contact lenses are a good option for eyes that have undergone a cornea transplant.
+People with severe dry eyes that might need a large tear reservoir often get fitted with larger scleral lenses, as they have more capacity to hold fluid or bridge large changes in corneal curvature.
+Severe dry eyes are caused by conditions such as Sjogren’s syndrome, graft-versus-host disease (GVHD), and Stevens-Johnson syndrome.

-Scleral lenses are a type of specialty contact lenses that are custom-made to the exact specifications prescribed by your eye doctor when they perform all the tests and fitting, to provide the best possible vision, eye health, and comfort.
+Scleral lenses are a type of specialty contact lenses that are custom-made to the exact specifications prescribed by your eye doctor after they perform all the tests and fitting, to provide the best possible vision, eye health, and comfort.
 Also, there is a wide range of scleral lens designs and contact lens materials available which your eye specialist can offer you according to your ocular health and requirements.

-For these reasons, professional fees associated with fitting scleral lenses and lens replacement costs are higher for scleral lenses than other contact lenses and vary with different brands.
+For these reasons, professional and fitting fees associated with fitting scleral lenses and lens replacement costs are higher than other contact lenses and vary with different brands.